pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/SharingState.md

 <doc:Testing>), because references cannot be copied and so one cannot inspect the changes before and
 after an action is sent.

-For this reason, the ``Shared`` macro does extra work during testing to preserve a previous snapshot of the state so that one can still exhaustively assert on shared state, even though it is a reference.
+For this reason, the ``Shared`` property wrapper does extra work during testing to preserve a previous snapshot of the state so that one can still exhaustively assert on shared state, even though it is a reference.

 For the most part, shared state can be tested just like any regular state held in your features.
 For example, consider the following simple counter feature that uses in-memory shared state for the